tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

 They told him that because he’d brought in a gunshot victim that he’d have to wait to speak with the police and handed him off to hospital security.
 While he waited for the officers to arrive, he thought of calling Mr. Franks, but he couldn’t get away from security to have a private conversation, so he just sat quietly and tried to think of a good story.

 What he came up with was that he had been driving nearby when the man flagged him down at an intersection and Shane had simply pulled over to help, only to then realize that the man was gravely injured.
-It might have been a flimsy story, but he didn’t think they’d have any way to prove otherwise and just hoped he’d have a chance to speak to the man before they cops did so they could corroborate their stories.
+It might have been flimsy, but he didn’t think they’d have any way to prove otherwise and just hoped he’d have a chance to speak to the man before they cops did so they could corroborate each other.

 However, it didn’t much matter what excuse Shane came up with as he was arrested as soon as the officers arrived—before he could even give his weak fabrication.